kolleg24 Englisch | Folge 11

 The Use of the Past Progressive

-Unlike the Simple Past, the Past Progressive is used to portray incomplete actions or events in the past.
+Unlike the Simple Past, the Past Progressive is used to describe incomplete actions or events in the past.

 It is often used in these specific contexts: